 The ceremony of distribution of the mourning garb is carried out by monks or the eldest son of the deceased who leads the rite.
 Offerings are made and symbolic votive papers are burned.
 The mourning garb is made of a very low-grade white gauze and looks as if it may fall off of the person wearing it.
-Turbans are carelessly wrapped around the head with straw crowns and a sash placed on top of this.
+Turbans are carelessly wrapped around the head with straw crowns and a sash placed on top of them.
 Mourners use walking sticks made of bamboo and act as though they are groping their way along and would fall without the stick’s support.
 The carelessness of dress and the groping walk are indications of how to overcome the mourners are.

 Only after the distribution of mourning garb do the presentations of condolences begin.
 At this time, friends may bring or send gifts to the deceased’s family as an offering to the dead member.
 Sometimes in rural areas, this gift consists of money.

 Wreaths have begun to be popular in the cities.
 They write the name of the person sending them in large letters, and a sympathy message is written on a ribbon encircling the wreath.

 The Funeral Procession

 One of the main expenses of the funeral comes at this point.
 Many special funeral accouterments are needed.
 They may sometimes be borrowed from a community benevolent association, in the case of poor people.
-Musicians must be hired, numerous attendants are necessary and a huge ten-foot high hearse painted with many dragons and other figures are used.
+Musicians must be hired, numerous attendants are necessary and a huge ten-foot-high hearse painted with many dragons and other figures are used.
 A family will occasionally hire extra mourners to walk in the procession to indicate that the deceased was well thought of.
 Huge displays of expensive food including whole pigs and gelatine fruits, etc. are placed on tables and carried by bearers.